Solving puzzles on the Pirates' trail, Witches' Trail and Explorers' Trail

 Austria’s most famous children’s book author Thomas Brezina gave his creativity free reign and conceptualized three exciting themed trails for children.
 Be it on the Pirates’ Trail (Piratenweg), the Witches’ Trail (Hexenweg) or the Explorers’ Trail (Forscherpfad) – the aim is to solve a number of puzzles as quickly as possible.
 Don’t lose heart, little adventurers!

 Definitely get one!
-Little Sherlocks, listen up: Thomas Brezina has come up with a colourful puzzle booklet for all detectives!
+Little Sherlocks, listen up: Thomas Brezina has come up with a colourful puzzle booklet with stickers for all!
 Grab one at the Serfaus-Fiss-Ladis information offices and start solving the puzzles!

 Grab the new accompanying Adventure Booklet with many colourful stickers for €2 and turn your hikes into an unforgettable experience for kids!
 The income arising from “Country Charity – We are Family“ is used a 100% for social, local projects.
 “Country Charity – We are Family“ is under the patronage of Thomas Brezina.